johann8384/rocket.github.io/index.md

 ## Rocket is a proposal for how to bridge this gap.

 According to REST conventions, when a client makes an HTTP `GET` request to a resource endpoint, a list of records is returned.
-With Rocket, a client can additionally subscribe to changes for that resource by requesting an event stream at that endpoint.
+With Rocket, a client can additionally `SUBSCRIBE` to changes for that resource by requesting an event stream at that endpoint.

 <table id="document-versus-stream">
   <thead>